Watch Glossary: The LARSEN & ERIKSEN Lexicon

 Dial: Located on the watch face, this is the surface where the numbers, indices and brand name are printed or engraved.
 Available at LARSEN & ERIKSEN in polished white, sunburst silver, sunburst black, sunburst gold and sunburst copper.

 Diameter: The size of the watch face.
-LARSEN & ERIKSEN offer designs at 37mm or 41 mm.
+LARSEN & ERIKSEN offer designs at 33 to 45 mm.

 Face: The visible side of the watch including the case that encompasses the watch dial.